Warbreaker: Reception

 Orson Scott Card said that he initially found some aspects of the magic system disappointing because he felt it was too far-fetched to obtain magical power from color.
 He did not mind it as much when it turned out that the draining of color was a symptom of magic use rather than the source of the power.
 He stated that "As with all good fantasy fiction, the story isn't about the magic; that's just the rule set within which the real story takes place.
 That story is absolutely up to Sanderson's very high standard, with political intrigue, carefully differentiated cultures and believable human motivations."

 Michael Moorcock also praised Warbreaker, saying: "Brandon Sanderson has written a heroic fantasy depending on originality of character and plot.
 His "heroines and heroes are outstanding – especially Vasher, the Warbreaker, whose special relationship with his sentient sword is both sardonic and sinister.
 The mysteries of life after death, of identity and destiny, the politics of magic, are unveiled through three-dimensional characters."
 He finished, "Not only has Sanderson drawn a freshly imagined world and its society, he has also given us a plot full of unexpected twists and turns ...
 Anyone looking for a different and refreshing fantasy novel will be delighted by this exceptional tale of magic, mystery and the politics of divinity.
 Warbreaker might even take your breath away."

-SFFWorld called the book "well-wrought, intelligent, and at times, surprising," nothing how it was "a conspiracy novel with hints of slight hints 1984 wrapped in a wonderful fantasy package."
+SFFWorld called the book "well-wrought, intelligent, and at times, surprising," noting how it was "a conspiracy novel with hints of slight hints 1984 wrapped in a wonderful fantasy package."